petershin/liferay-learn/docs/dxp/latest/en/building-applications/tooling/poshi-test-automation/getting-started/creating-a-path-file.md

 1. Open the browser's Web Developer Console (F12; this displays the DOM).
 The console will have an icon with an arrow that allows you to inspect the search bar to get the locator.
 This is called the selector.

 1. Using the selector icon, click on the search bar and determine the locator from the highlighted portion of the DOM.
-In this case, use `//input[@id="docsSearch"]`.
+In this case, use `//input[@placeholder="Search..."]`.

 1. Search for your name to navigate to the search results page.

 1. Again, using the selector icon from the Web Developer Console, click on the "No Results" message and determine the path.
-In this case, use `//h4[@id="noResultsMessage"]`.
+In this case, use `//h4[contains(.,'No results were found.)]`.

 1. For an added assertion, search for a term that will surely have results, for example, search for the term "Staging".
 When the search results are displayed, use the selector icon to get the path for one of the results.
 In this case, use `//ul[@class='search']//a[contains(.,'Staging')]`.
 Note that the term 'Staging' is specific to this search result and makes the path inflexible to be used in other scenarios.
 To make this path reusable, use a variable that can be passed on from the testcase: `//ul[@class='search']//a[contains(.,'${key_searchTerm}')]`.
 See [Using Variables](../poshi-basics/poshi-layers/variables.md) for more information.